moldham74/AussieCAS/index.md

 Congratualtions on finding your way to my website.
 I hope that you will find it's content interesting, revealing and most importantly you learn something.
 The site is a compilation of not only my work in the field of complexity/complex adaptive systems (CASs) and agent-based modelling (ABM) but also the works that served as inspiration for me along the way.
 I have provided numerous links to video's and reading which you will hopefully find useful.

-The website is updated regularly with new articles that I find and post on either my [Linkedin](https://www.linkedin.com/in/oldhamma) or [Twitter](https://twitter.com/maoldham74) sites.
+The website is updated regularly with new articles that I find and post on either my <a href="https://www.linkedin.com/in/oldhamma" target="blank">Linkedin</a> or <a href="https://twitter.com/maoldham74" target="blank">Twitter</a> sites.
 You may even wish to email me at oldhamma@gmail.com.

 ## What you will find on my wesbite
 * **[_About me_](https://moldham74.github.io/AussieCAS/about.html)**: This page provides more details about me, including my academic and work background.
 I also provide a further explanation about what I am currently studying and why.